jerdman81/GoldBadgeChallenges/README.md

 - The main challenge in this project was working with Dictionaries as the Badge ID and Door Numbers are a key/value pair.

 ## Challenge 4 - Komodo Outings

+- In this challenge the developer is tasked with:

+        ```
+        {
+        Komodo accountants need a list of all outings, the cost of all outings combined, and the cost of all types of outings combined.
+        Here are the parts of an outing:

+            Event Type:   Golf, Bowling, Amusement Park, Concert
+            Number of people that attended
+            Date
+            Total cost per person for the event
+            Total cost for the event

+        Here's what they'd like:

+            Display a list of all outings.
+            Add individual outings to a list(don't need to worry about delete yet)
+            Calculations:
+                They'd like to see a display for the combined cost for all outings.
+                They'd like to see a display of outing costs by type.
+                    For example, all bowling outings for the year were $2000.00.
+All Concert outings cost $5000.00
+        }
+        ```

 - This challenge mainly consisted of three key files